Suo Chao: Campaigns and death

-Suo Chao is appointed as one of the Eight Tiger Cub Vanguard Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Suo Chao is appointed as one of the eight Tiger Cub Vanguard Commanders of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Hangzhou in the campaign against Fang La, Suo Chao attacks the city‘s north gate, where he runs into the enemy general Shi Bao.
-Feigning defeat, Shi lures Suo to chase him.
-Then he suddenly turns back and kills Suo Chao, who is caught off guard.
-After Fang's rebellion is snuffed out, Suo Chao is awarded the posthumous title "Martial Gentleman of Loyalty" (忠武郎).
+During the final campaign against Fang La's rebel forces, Suo Chao is assigned to attack the north gate of Hangzhou, where he encounters the enemy warrior Shi Bao.
+Feigning defeat, Shi Bao lures Suo Chao to pursue him.
+Suo Chao is caught off guard when Shi Bao suddenly turns back and attacks him, instantly killing him.
+When the campaign is over, the emperor honours Suo Chao for his contributions by awarding him the posthumous title "Martial Gentleman of Loyalty" (忠武郎).